statlink/CompositionalData/CompositionalData.md

 -   `r pkg("zetadiv")`: Functions to compute compositional turnover using zeta-diversity by [ Hui and  McGeoch (2014)](https://www.journals.uchicago.edu/doi/pdf/10.1086/678125), the number of species shared by multiple assemblages.
 The package includes functions to compute zeta-diversity for a specific number of assemblages and to compute zeta-diversity for a range of numbers of assemblages.
 It also includes functions to explain how zeta-diversity varies with distance and with differences in environmental variables between assemblages, using generalised linear models, linear models with negative constraints, generalised additive models,shape constrained additive models, and I-splines.

+### Ternary diagrams

+-   `r pkg("Ternary", priority = "core")`: Plots ternary diagrams (simplex plots/Gibbs triangles) and Holdridge life zone plots (see [Holdridge (1947)](https://www.science.org/doi/10.1126/science.105.2727.367)) using the standard graphics functions.
+An alternative to 'ggtern', which uses the 'ggplot2' family of plotting functions.
+Includes a 'Shiny' user interface for point-and-click ternary plotting.

+-   `r pkg("ggtern", priority = "core")`: The package extends the functionality of 'ggplot2', providing the capability to plot ternary diagrams for (subset of) the 'ggplot2' geometries.
+Additionally, 'ggtern' has implemented several new geometries which are unavailable to the standard 'ggplot2' release.
+For further examples and documentation, please proceed to the 'ggtern' website.

+-   `r pkg("isopleuros", priority = "core")`: Ternary plots made simple.
+This package allows to create ternary plots using 'graphics'.
+It provides functions to display the data in the ternary space, to add or tune graphical elements and to display statistical summaries.
+It also includes common ternary diagrams which are useful for the archaeologist (e.g. soil texture charts, ceramic phase diagram).

+-   `r pkg("provenance")`: The package includes tools to plot compositional and count data on ternary diagrams and point-counting data on radial plots, to calculate the sample size required for specified levels of statistical precision, and to assess the effects of hydraulic sorting on detrital compositions.
+Includes an intuitive query-based user interface for users who are not proficient in R.

 ### Links
 -   [gR initiative homepage and mailing list](http://www.R-project.org/gR/)
 -   [Bioconductor](http://www.Bioconductor.org/)